Duet3D/wiki-content/User_manual/Tuning/Macros_tasks.md

 drivesRelative, axesRelative, volumetricExtrusion, g53Active, usingInches, macroRestartable

 When a system macros is run (see [Macros](/User_manual/Tuning/Macros)), they ignore workplace coordinate offsets.

+Note that if a pause ([M25](/User_manual/Reference/Gcodes/M25)) is commanded while a macro is being executed, the pause will be deferred until the macro has completed.

 ## From gcode